William Gray (1929-2016)

 - B.A.
 George Washington University (1952).

-William Gray has been a Faculty member of the Department of Atmospheric Science, Colorado State University, Fort Collins, CO since 1961.
+William Gray was a Faculty member of the Department of Atmospheric Science, Colorado State University, Fort Collins, CO from 1961 to 2005.

-William Gray is a professor at Colorado State University where he heads the Tropical Meteorology Project.
+William Gray was a professor at Colorado State University, where he headed the Tropical Meteorology Project.
+William Gray passed away on April 16, 2016.

-Gray has been vocal in his skepticism of global warming and was a featured speaker at the Heartland Institute's 2009 International Conference on Climate Change.
+Gray was vocal in his skepticism of global warming and was a featured speaker at the Heartland Institute's 2009 International Conference on Climate Change.
 He also appeared in a 2006 news release sponsored by Tech Central Station.

 Peter Webster, a Georgia Institute of Technology professor, has been part of the anonymous peer review on several of Gray's National Science Foundation proposals.
 In every case he has turned down the global warming research component because he believed it was not up to standards, but recommended that Gray's hurricane research be funded.